owenjones/cpanel_admin/README.md

   --debug, -v           print debug messages to the terminal
 ```

+### csv file spec
 | *username* | *email*                 |
 | ---------- | ----------------------- |
 | t1-test    | tom-test@live.uwe.ac.uk |
 | etc.                                 |

+## SSL functions
+*With the setup of AutoSSL in the server these should no longer be required--new accounts will automatically have SSL certificates generated*

 ### Update SSL Certificates
 ```